sriteja28/sriteja28/README.md

 # 👋 Sriteja Kattamuru

-Principal / Staff IC at ScyllaDB.
+EM at ScyllaDB.
 12+ years building production distributed systems on Kubernetes, AWS, and multi-cloud.
 Currently extending that foundation into AI infrastructure — see [production-llm-platform](https://github.com/sriteja28/production-llm-platform).